cochachyLE-Eng/Vaetech.Collections.Generic/README.md

 ## What is Vaetech.Collections.Generic?

-Vaetech.Collections.Generic is a C# library which may be used for running commands with lambda expressions and getting data from PowerShell, in
+Vaetech.Collections.Generic is a C# library which may be used for ...
-.Net Framework, .Net Standard and .Net Core

 ## License Information